liyenhsu/restaurant-data-with-consumer-ratings/README.md

 ### Results

 A collaborative filtering approach is shown in ``collaborative_filtering.ipynb``.
-Data exploration and visualization in preparation for a content-based approach is shown in ``exploration.ipynb``.
+Data exploration and visualization in preparation for a content-based approach are shown in ``exploration.ipynb``.

 ### Acknowledgements
 Dataset Creators: